mobluse/easy6502/index.markdown

 `$040f` (tre pixlar i mitten av displayen).
 Jag betonar kanske denna sak överdrivet, men det är viktigt att till fullo greppa hur indirekt adressering fungerar.

-The next subroutine, `generateApplePosition`, sets the apple location to a random position on the display.
-First, it loads a random byte into the accumulator (`$fe` is a random number generator in this simulator).
-This is stored into `$00`.
-Next, a different random byte is loaded into the accumulator, which is then `AND`-ed with the value `$03`.
-This part requires a bit of a detour.

-The hex value `$03` is represented in binary as `00000111`.
-The `AND` opcode performs a bitwise AND of the argument with the accumulator.
-For example, if the accumulator contains the binary value `01010101`, then the result of `AND` with `00000111` will be `00000101`.

-The effect of this is to mask out the least significant three bytes of the accumulator, setting the others to zero.
-This converts a number in the range of 0&ndash;255 to a number in the range of 0&ndash;3.

-After this, the value `2` is added to the accumulator, to create a final random number in the range 2&ndash;5.

-The result of this subroutine is to load a random byte into `$00`, and a random number between 2 and 5 into `$01`.
-Because the least significant byte comes first with indirect addressing, this translates into a memory address between `$0200` and `$05ff`: the exact range used to draw the display.

 Nästa subrutin, `generateApplePosition` ställer in äpplets läge till en slumpmässig position på skärmen.
 Först laddar det en slumpmässig byte till ackumulatorn (`$fe` är en slumpgenerator i denna simulator).
 Detta